knickers/git-default-branch/README.md

 # Create Repo

-Create a repo on your git host, do not let it create or initialize any files for you.
-Then run these on the command line:
+Create a repo on your git host (e.g. github, gitlab), do not let it create or initialize any files for you.
+Then run these on the client command line:

 ```shell
 git init